QUT-Team-Compost/Digital-Circular-Food-Economy-Server/README.md

 The intention of the mobile app and server is to act as a companion for a circular food economy scheme that has been set up at primary or secondary school (Australian definitions).
 It is based upon the mobile app that is being used for the scheme at Yarrabilba State Secondary College, which has been released on both Android and iOS.

 It also includes a web interface that allows a staff member to log in and alter the house scores.
-The administrator can additionally manage the sensor connections and the users that have access.
+The administrator can additionally manage the sensor connections, and all user accounts that can access the server pages - including whether they are regular or administrator accounts - and reset passwords.

+More details on the sensors and how they're used with the server can be found under the Sensors section.

 ## Included source code